Front Royal - a name which reputedly came about during colonial

 outpost from more civilized parts of northern Virginia, and was apparently

-infamous for its wild and quarrelsome inhabitants!
+infamous for its wild and unruly inhabitants!

 The modern Front Royal is a delightful town which has a friendly and